AhmadTaj1754/DataViaAPI/README.md

-Example of how to use an API to produce and consume JSON and use to update a database.
+Example of how to use an API to produce and consume JSON.
+Then use data to update a database using Python to connect to the database.